denoland/manual/typescript/faqs.md

 that any emitter plugin for TypeScript wouldn't be available for the Rust emitter.

-The TypeScript in Deno isn't intended to be a fully flexible TypeScript compiler.
-Its main purpose is to ensure that TypeScript and JavaScript can run under Deno.
-The secondary ability to do TypeScript and JavaScript emitting via the runtime API `Deno.emit()` is intended to be simple and straight forward and support a certain set of use cases.

 ### How do I combine Deno code with non-Deno code in my IDE?

 The Deno language server supports the ability to have a "per-resource"